There's a spotlight on the primary for AG in Arizona because of abortion

 On the Democrat side, there's only one candidate running unopposed who says any limits on abortion in Arizona are in violation of the state constitution, which guarantees an individual's right to privacy.

 For now, most abortions have already stopped in Arizona.
-Arizona's current Attorney General is seeking to enforce the state's 19th-century ban, but the issue is stalled in court.
-Planned Parenthood and other providers don't want to take a risk while the law is still unclear.
+Brnovich is seeking to enforce the state's 19th-century ban.
+While the issue is stalled in court, Planned Parenthood and other providers don't want to take a risk while the law is still unclear.
 Already there are reports of California clinics getting a big influx of Arizona patients.

 Copyright 2022 KJZZ